Everything You Need to Know About Stablecoins

 - The use of mainstream banking requires paying considerable fees to the official intermediaries.
 In this way, a cross-border money transaction usually presupposes paying around 3% fees to banks or card issuers.
 Digital currencies allow minimizing the expenditures on transactions, expected to reduce intermediary fees by $15-20 billion per year by 2022.

-- Consumers grow more and more distrustful towards mainstream banks as the centralized system of finance is controlled by the government.
+- Consumers grow more and more distrustful towards mainstream white label banks as the centralized system of finance is controlled by the government.
 Thus, people can hardly control or influence centralized financial systems, while in the blockchain-powered decentralized systems, they have more power and ownership.

 Stablecoin implementation: cases and barriers